 Go skating (or ice fishing.
 Or both)

-One more love-your-winter suggestion.
-I’m not sure that there is much that is more romantic than skating on a frozen river and holding mitten hands.
+One more of my winter date ideas… I’m not sure that there is much that is more romantic than skating on a frozen river and holding mitten hands.
 An indoor arena is also a fun option if February is too warm to safely skim over the top of a pond.
 For those who like fishing, I imagine that ice fishing could be a great way to bond as well (I just haven’t done it!)

 So, February doesn’t have to be all that dull.
 Why not use this lazy month to connect a little with your loved one using some of these winter date ideas?